 Unilateral Planning Obligations

-As of the 1 July 2013, the Council has introduced a new UPO submission procedure for applications where 1-3 housing units are being applied for.
+As of the 1 July 2013, the Council has introduced a new UPO submission procedure for applications where 1 to 3 housing units are being applied for.
 A UPO is not required to be submitted upon application submission given entries to this document will not be known at that time.
-Instead, upon valid receipt of a new application for 1-3 housing units, the department shall write to you to confirm validation and give instructions as to the following to be included in the UPO;
+Instead, upon valid receipt of a new application for 1 to 3 housing units, the department shall write to you to confirm validation and give instructions as to the following to be included in the UPO;

 There shall then be a period of 14 days in which to submit a fully completed and signed UPO to the Council with two colour copies (3 in total all in hard copy).
 The UPO must be appropriately fastened and in the correct order.
 The site plans must be signed by an interested party anywhere on the plan.
 The appropriate attestation clause must also be used.
 Also, within this 14 day period, a Land Registry title document (carried out post submission date)showing ownership of the land shall be submitted.